pastagang/pastagang/blog/let-code-die/origins/readme.md

 # Origins of "Let code die"

-"let code die" is a recurring mantra that [pastagang](https://pastagang.cc) group has picked up and run with
+"let code die" is a recurring mantra that the [pastagang](https://pastagang.cc) group has picked up and run with

 <br>